-Managing Mom Guilt
+How to Manage Mom Guilt

 There are a ton of expectations about motherhood seemingly coming from everywhere.
 We are spoon fed messages about what motherhood should be from family, friends, social media, and marketing campaigns.
+When we don’t live up to expectations about parenting sometimes we struggle with feelings of guilt.

 Guilt and shame can result in negative self talk and spiral into depression.
 If you find that mom guilt is interfering with your day to day life, bring it up to your doctor.